oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/headers.md

 Add new X-Include key
 ---------------------

 Also it is possible to add own *key* to the `X-Include` header.
-To do this you have to do the following things:
+To do this you have to:

 - create a processor that will handle your *key*